“Physics is like sex: sure, it may give some practical results, but that’s not why we do it.” – Richard P. Feynman

 The obviously obvious decision to continue in this field brought me to DESY to write my graduation thesis, which I defended 12th July 2010.

-- on searches for stable massive particles in ATLAS,
+- on searches for long-lived heavy charged particles in ATLAS,

 - in the ATLAS Monte Carlo production team and